The School Counselor and Suicide Risk Assessment

 When a student is suicidal and in crisis in school, the school counselor’s primary role is to keep the student safe until the student can be transferred to the parents/guardians.
 Before releasing the student to the parents/guardians, school counselors:

-- are clear with parents/guardians about what is known regarding the student’s suicidal ideation
+- Provide clear information to the parents/guardians about what is known regarding the student’s suicidal ideation

-- avoid using words or phrases such as “impulse control” or “low risk” in an effort to soften the message
+- Avoid using words or phrases such as “this is the cause of impulse control” or “low risk” in an effort to soften the message to the parents/guardians

 Summary